-The aluminum industry generates $75 billion a year in direct economic ouput.
-When all suppliers and related business functions are taken into account, the industry drives $186 billion in economic output—more than 1 percent of GDP.
+The aluminum industry generates $70 billion a year in direct economic ouput.
+When all suppliers and related business functions are taken into account, the industry drives $172 billion in economic output.

 Recycling aluminum saves more than 90 percent of the energy costs required in primary production.
 Aluminum is 100 percent recyclable, making the metal one of the most recyclable of all materials.
 Recycled aluminum retains its properties indefinitely and is the only material in the consumer disposal stream that more than pays for the cost of its own collection.